PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 Maintenance callback
 --------------------
-Starting with version 4.1.4 of the recursor, it is possible to define a `maintenance()` callback function that will be called periodically.
+Starting with version 4.2.0 of the recursor, it is possible to define a `maintenance()` callback function that will be called periodically.
-This function expects no argument and doesn't return any value
+This function expects no argument and doesn't return any value.

 .. code-block:: Lua